takamura-research/PRISM/README.md

 brew list --cask | grep lm-studio
 ```

-> **Version used in this study:** The experiments reported in the manuscript were conducted using LM Studio version 0.3.30.
+> **Version used in this study:** LM Studio version: PRISM was implemented using the LM Studio 0.3.x series.
+Because the application may have been updated during the study, the exact version used for each experimental run cannot be retrospectively determined.

 ### System requirements